boobaGreen/S2I-STUDY_BUDDY_HUB_4COACH/assets/documentation.md

 ### :: ScreenShot

 :it:
-la app oltre alla gestionde dell'autentificazione che reputo molto approfondita ma in realta' che non richiede un manuale utente particolare, i lresto dell'app e' appena accennata, idee per renderla piu completa e complessa nel readme del progetto principale nella root folder.
+la app oltre alla gestione dell'autentificazione piuttosto complessa lato gestione ma che in realta' non richiede un manuale per l utente particolare...ha il resto dell'app e' appena accennata, idee per renderla piu completa e complessa nel readme del progetto principale nella root folder.

-Nonostante questo metto qualche screenshots di esempio.
 :uk:
-the app in addition to the authentication management which I consider very in-depth but in reality does not require a particular user manual, the rest of the app is just mentioned, ideas to make it more complete and complex in the readme of the main project in the root folder.
+the app in addition to the rather complex authentication management on the management side but which in reality does not require a manual for the particular user... the rest of the app is just mentioned, ideas to make it more complete and complex in the project readme root in the root folder.

-Despite this I post some example screenshots:
+Example screenshot>

 ![Setting Render 2](/assets/pictures/render2Setting.png "Setting Render 2")
 ![cover](/assets/pictures/cover.png "cover")